Exposure value: Meter indication in EV

 Some light meters (e.g., Pentax spot meters) indicate directly in EV at ISO 100.
 Some other meters, especially digital models, can indicate EV for the selected ISO speed.
-In most cases, this difference is irrelevant; with the Pentax meters, camera settings usually are determined using the exposure calculator, and most digital meters directly display shutter speeds and -numbers.
+In most cases, this difference is irrelevant; with the Pentax meters, camera settings usually are determined using the exposure calculator, and most digital meters directly display shutter speeds and f-numbers.

 Recently, articles on many web sites have used light value (LV) to denote EV at ISO 100.
 However, this term does not derive from a standards body, and has had several conflicting definitions.